 Note: McBride juniors and seniors may enroll in any one of the following courses.
 Note that the CSM online course schedule identifies these courses by their generic titles (e.g. “Explorations in Earth, Energy, & the Environment) but each course has a specific theme listed and described below (e.g. "Communicating Across Cultures").
 Occasionally, some courses may have the same time title, but will address different themes.
 Be sure to register for the appropriate section; double-check the instructor name(s) and registration numbers.

 HNRS 435: Explorations in Culture, Society and Creative Arts (Vu)

 Course Theme: "Vietnam: War, Food or Growth"

 This course will examine the cultural, economic and historical views of Vietnam.
-Vietnam is one of the oldest civilizations in Asia, however American's fascinate and related discussions are mainly around the Vietnam war, which only spans 2 decades.
-This course will be discuss how the war is weaved in the larger text of the culture, politics and history of Vietnam and geopolitical circumstances of that era.
-As one of the fasting developing country in the world, Vietnam stands on the nexus of manufacturing and technology to maintain the growth of the region.
+Vietnam is one of the oldest civilizations in Asia, however American's find themselves fascinated and having discussions mainly around the Vietnam war, which only spans two decades.
+This course will discuss how the war is weaved into the larger text of the culture, politics and history of Vietnam and geopolitical circumstances of that era.
+As one of the fastest developing countries in the world, Vietnam stands on the nexus of manufacturing and technology to maintain the growth of the region.
 Students will have a familiarity with the Vietnamese language, which is considered one of the hardest language to learn for native English speakers.
-There will optional trips to local markets, restaurants and Vietnamese American celebrations to round out the senses on the Vietnamese culture, music, food and holidays.
+There will be optional trips to local markets, restaurants and Vietnamese American celebrations to round out the senses on the Vietnamese culture, music, food and holidays.